Financial Aid Appeal

 When submitting electronically, your student identification information and email address will be considered as a signature certifying that the information reported is as true, accurate, and complete as possible.
 If you are a dependent student submitting parental information you must receive permission from your parent(s) before doing so.
 The submission represents that you have approval from your parents to submit data on their behalf.
 You will be asked to provide a parental telephone number which we may use to corroborate data submitted on behalf of your parents.
 Please be aware that the U.S. Inspector General requires us to report all cases of fraud (and submitting parental data without permission would be fraud) as well as purposely providing inaccurate information to receive more aid.

 Most students entering a postsecondary school straight from high school are considered financially dependent on their parents.
 This means their parents must provide their financial information on the FAFSA.
-In some circumstances, the financial aid office can change a student's FAFSA status from dependent to independent in situations where providing parental information may be difficult for the student.
+In some unusual circumstances, the financial aid office can change a student's FAFSA status from dependent to independent in situations where providing parental information is very difficult for the student.
 View our

 dependency override webpage for more information and how to apply.